FredericHeem/starhackit/server/README.md

 ```

 ## Sending Email
 Sending email is a very common task for an application.
-For instance, an email is send during registration, when a user request a new password etc ...
+For instance, an email is sent during registration, when a user requests a new password etc ...

 The project is leveraging [nodemailer](http://nodemailer.com/) which makes sending e-mail easy as cake: